alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 These feel like designs out of science-fiction: the red circles feels evocative of radiation warnings, and several of them look like radar scanning screens (especially the dark green).
 As the spoke count increases, some of them feel like large mazes.
-The thin yellow lines is one of my favourites, because it reminds me of a key hole.
+The thin yellow line is one of my favourites, because it reminds me of a key hole.

+Once again, I think some of the most striking images are those with just a few spokes and rings.

 [curved_arcs]: /2022/08/circle-party/